-Current income tax assets and liabilities are measured and amount expected recovered from or paid to the taxation authorities in accordance with Income tax 1961.
+Current income tax assets and liabilities are measured at the amount expected to be recovered from or paid to the taxation authorities in accordance with Income tax 1961.
 The tax rates and tax laws used to compute the amount are those that are enacted or substantively enacted at the reporting date.